27th March 2020 – Updated 19th August 2020

 The registration process has now been streamlined to allow as little physical contact as possible between parties.
 Doctors can send the medical certificate of cause of death directly to the registrars’ office instead of collection by a family member.
 The registration can then take place via telephone.
 The necessary paperwork will be sent directly to families and funeral directors after registration.
 If the family are suffering from illness, other people including the funeral director can temporarily register a death.

 To protect our families and staff we are implementing the following actions:

-Please could family members with coronavirus, showing symptoms of coronavirus, or in isolation not attend funerals.
+Please can mourners with coronavirus, showing symptoms of coronavirus, or in isolation not attend funerals.

-Funeral arrangements are to be made over the phone and the signing of forms to take place in a designated area at our office, by post or electronically.
+Funeral arrangements are to be made over the phone or in an outdoor environment.
+When arrangements are made over the phone the signing of forms can take place in a designated area at our office, by post or electronically.

 Entering our premises is strictly by appointment only.

 Viewing at our Chapel of Rest is restricted to two people at a time.

 Many of our clients greet and depart from our staff with a handshake or a hug, we kindly ask that you refrain from doing so at this time.